top of page

 Family caregiving is a critical decision that shapes a family's daily routines and financial health, emotional well-being, and overall life balance moving forward.

-Families can no longer afford to default into the 20th-century caregiving family model.
-45% of American households include a woman who earns around the same as her husband or more.
-Companies like Hey Mirza use evidence-based tools to inform working parents of the financial costs of one partner choosing to stop working or reduce their hours.
+Families can no longer afford to default to the 20th-century caregiving family model.
+45% of American households include a woman who earns as much as her husband or more.
+Most importantly, the latest research reveals that involved fathers contribute to child development.

 For this article, we'll explore four primary caregiving scenarios:

-Father Stays Home
+When a Father Stays Home

 A growing trend in American families is the decision for the father to become the Lead Dad, the primary caregiver.
 As of 2019, 17% of all stay-at-home parents are fathers.